humanmade/authorship/README.md

 ## REST API

-The following REST API endpoints are available:
+The following REST API endpoints and fields are available:

-## authorship/v1/users endpoint
+### authorship/v1/users endpoint

 This endpoint allows:

 * Searching all users who can be attributed to content
 * Creating guest authors

-## authorship property
+### authorship field

-This property is added to the endpoint for all post types that have post type support for `author`.
-This field is readable and writable and accepts an array of user IDs attributed to the post.
+This field is added to the endpoint for all post types that have post type support for `author`, for example `wp/v2/posts`.
+This field is readable and writable and accepts and provides an array of user IDs attributed to the post.

 ## WP-CLI

 The following WP-CLI flags are available:

-## --authorship flag
+### --authorship flag

 When creating or updating posts, the `--authorship` flag can be used to specify the attributed users of the post.
 The flag accepts a comma-separated list of user IDs.
 Examples: